rosariorussell/portfolio/content/blogs/2019-10_topcofounder_pitch.md

 <b>Validation phase</b>

-- Inbound marketing - Material to get the conversation started and pique interest in partners.
-Marketing automation - Use of bots, scrapers, and other technology to automate lead generation
+- Inbound marketing - Produce material to get the conversation started and pique interest in partners.
+Make use of bots, scrapers, and other technology to automate lead generation.
-- 1 paying customer - Top priority, discounted pricing
+- Term sheet - At least one term sheet or letter of intent prior to moving on to the build phase.
+This customer will have top priority over any other future customers and discounted pricing.

 <b>Build phase</b>

 - Minimal initial capital - <$10k/month to build prototype.
 Serverless approach to software engineering that allows resources to automatically scale up or down.
 This enables a small team to build infrastructure that scales to millions of people and also costs $0 if no one is using it.
-- Iterative builds - 1 month cycle
+- Scrum - build phases which last up to 1 month each.
+At the end of each phase, a new version of the prototype will be released.
+New versions will continue to be released until product-market fit has been achieved.

 <b>Scale phase</b>

-- Analytics - Develop KPIs that investors are interested in.
+- Analytics - Begin developing, measuring, and tracking KPIs that investors are interested in.
 - Recruiting - Upon raising additional funding, TopCofounder recruits someone from Mensa, the high IQ society to take over operations.

 I am looking to form a 50/50 joint venture with interested angel investors.
-In exchange for one year of operational expenses, I will build a prototype, acquire initial customers, and raise an additional round of funding.

-My name is Russell Rosario and I’m an accountant and software engineer.
-After a year of consulting with several startups and formulating best practices, I launched TopCofounder as a startup studio in 2019.
-As of October 2019, I am currently working on 3 startup ideas.
+In exchange for one year of operational expenses (less than $10k/month), I will build a prototype, acquire initial customers, and raise an additional round of funding.
+As an accountant and software engineer, I've worked on several early stage startups and had first-hand experience with common obstacles faced by these ventures.
+I began to analyze ways to reduce risk while maximizing success and I launched TopCofounder as a startup studio in 2019 to solve these problems.
+As of October 2019, TopCofounder is currently working on 3 startups.